(last update: June 2022)

 I’ve been there many times, always without a camera, so I apologise for the lack of pictures.

-5. Minthis Hills Resort Restaurant
+10. Minthis Resort Restaurant

 This is not a traditional restaurant tucked away on the main strip of Paphos.
 I have to say I am a little biased here because this golf resort was my wedding venue.

 Minthis Hills is a gorgeous green oasis near Tsada village, a short drive out of Paphos – that still counts as Paphos, right? (in all fairness it’s about 20min drive out of Paphos)

 You can get here for a Sunday buffet lunch, which is very popular, or pop in when there is a theme night which they organise regularly.
 One of those was, for example, French night which was a short menu with a selection of French dishes accompanied with live blues music.

 I also visited when they had a wine tasting event and plenty of other occasions.
 The food is always superb and presentation immaculate.

 The staff here will make you feel like you came to a five-star resort.

 Location: Tsada 8060, Cyprus (well sign-posted on the road from the village)